 As the imperial period progressed habits also relaxed and so it was not impossible for matrons to wear the palla cloak directly above the tunic.

 Ancient Roman womens shoes can be subdivided into three main classes: boots (“caligae“), shoes (“calcei“) and sandals (“sandalia” or “soleae“).
 The sandals were comfortable and particularly for the upper classes were used more as slippers for the home or banquets.
 The boots on the other hand were mostly worn by men who had heavy jobs to do, particularly the military.
 Emperor Caligula got his nickname from the military boots he often wore as a boy.

-The shoes, "calcei", unlike sandals were closed over the foot and reached up to the ankle.
-They were made of leather and generally had the same shape for both men and women, except that the women's version was softer, white or coloured and according to Pliny (Natural History bk 9) were even embellished with precious stones or pearls - depending on your wealth clearly.
+The shoes, “calcei“, unlike sandals were closed over the foot and reached up to the ankle.
+They were made of leather and generally had the same shape for both men and women, except that the women’s version was softer, white or coloured and according to Social class and morality in Rome dress codes

 What the Roman matrons wore, at least officially, was very different to what they might wear if trying to blend in with the broader plebeian population (ie just a simple tunic which reached down to the ankles).
 The difference was particularly noticeable between matrons and women of ill-repute – whilst a matron of the early archaic period would have worn a toga similar to that of men, this was very much abandoned, and generally restricted to “working women”.
 Furthermore, the clothing worn by a traditional matron was far more discrete in terms of showing off the body underneath, whilst women less concerned with social stigma allowed themselves a greater degree of freedom in showing off their bodies be it by way of more daring cuts of their clothing or through materials which allowed a degree of transparency.